Home

 But conflict does not have to be unsafe, unpredictable and without purpose.
 When spouses are committed to following a set of rules, conflict can be an opportunity for couples to grow their “cooperation muscles.”
 Handling conflict constructively can even help couples develop greater closeness through achieving mutual understanding, learning to cooperate, taking each other's perspective, and resolving problems together.

 So what is a good set of rules?
-The following list outlines ten suggested fair-fighting rules intended to help couples handle conflict without harming the relationship.
-The first five focus on things not to do; the last five have a positive focus.
+The following list outlines nine suggested fair-fighting rules intended to help couples handle conflict without harming the relationship.

 Avoid name-calling, insults, put-downs or swearing.
 Putting your partner down or criticizing your partner’s character shows disrespect for his or her dignity.
 In sports there are many rules that prevent one player from intentionally injuring another.
 In marriage and relationships, similar rules must apply.
 When you intentionally injure your partner, it’s like saying, “You are not safe with me.
 I will do whatever it takes to protect myself or to win.”

 Keep in mind that yelling can be subjective.
-What is yelling to your spouse may not be how you define yelling.
-You may not be tuned in to how you sound.
+What is yelling to your spouse may not be yelling to you.
+Perhaps you are not tuned in to how you sound.
 Or you may have grown up in a home where family members were loud and passionate, and talking loud when you are upset seems normal.

-If your spouse, however, experiences your tone of voice as yelling, make a conscious effort to lower your voice.
+Your spouse's experience is the one that counts here, however.
+If it feels like yelling to your spouse, then you are at least raising your voice, if not yelling.
+Make a conscious effort to lower your voice.
 The meaning of your communication lies in how your message is actually landing with others.
-If you can’t tone it down because you are too angry, then it is probably best to take a time-out.
+If you can’t tone it down because you are too upset, then it is probably best to take a time-out.

 Using physical force or threatening to use force (i.e. a raised fist or a verbal threat) in any way is unacceptable.
 Develop the self-discipline to set limits on your anger and your behavior before you reach this level.
 If either of you resort to physical force and violence in your relationship, seek professional help.